 Urinary incontinence is a troublesome and often embarrassing condition, but fortunately, there are treatments to help manage it.
-In Bogalusa, Louisiana, at the Internal Medicine Clinic and its branch, the Westside Med Spa, Dr. Purnachandra Yerneni offers a variety of effective solutions and treatments to help reduce and even alleviate your symptoms, including hormone therapy and the highly anticipated O-shot®.
+In Mandeville, Louisiana, at the RAO Medical Spa & Anti-Aging Clinic, Dr. Purnachandra Yerneni offers a variety of effective solutions and treatments to help reduce and even alleviate your symptoms, including hormone therapy and the highly anticipated O-shot®.
 Start with a consultation and call or schedule online today.

 Urinary incontinence entails the uncontrollable leakage of urine.
 Your bladder stores urine.
 When you’re ready to urinate, your brain tells your sphincter muscles — the muscles that prevent urine from leaking — to open and your bladder’s muscles to contract.
 If any part of this system breaks down, you might experience leakage.

 Stress urinary incontinence